oktadev/okta_dotnet_cosmosdb_example/README.md

-# Seure PII using Azure Cosmos DB
+# Secure PII using Azure Cosmos DB

 This repository shows you how to build a web application with ASP.NET Core with a Cosmos DB backend and secure any PII that you may have.
 Please read [Secure PII In Azure Cosmos DB][blog] to see how it was created.